Writers' Council Profiles

 Nominated for the Pushcart Prize XXIX for Loop.

-Finalist for the 2002 Thomas Head Raddall Atlantic Fiction Award.
+Finalist for the 2002 Thomas Head Raddall Atlantic Fiction Award for Canterbury Beach.

 Winner of the 2001 Atlantic Poetry Prize for Light Falls Through You.